tangtian8/anthropic/clean.md

 "Ok, I’ve tried.
 I’ve tried for the last several months to post this dog for adoption and make him sound...palatable.
 The problem is, he’s just not.
 There’s not a very big market for neurotic, man-hating, animal-hating, children-hating dogs that look like gremlins.
 But I have to believe there’s someone out there for Prancer, because I am tired and so is my family.
 Every day we live in the grips of the demonic Chihuahua hellscape he has created in our home."

 ## The Pre-requisites
 Sounds like quite a handful!
 But even spicy dogs deserve loving homes.
 So let's build a service to unite people with the dogs of their dreams (or nightmares?)
-Hit the [Spring Initializr](https://start.spring.io) and add the following dependencies to your project: `PgVector`, `GraalVM`, `Actuator`, `Data JDBC`, `JDBC Chat Memory`, `PostgresML`, `Devtools`, and `Web`.
+Hit the [Spring Initializr](https://start.spring.io) and add the following dependencies to your project: `PgVector`, `GraalVM Native Support`, `Actuator`, `Data JDBC`, `JDBC Chat Memory`, `PostgresML`, `Devtools`, and `Web`.
 Choose Java 24 (or later) and Apache Maven as the build tool.
 (Strictly speaking, there's no reason you could not use Gradle here, but the example will be in terms of Apache Maven) Make sure the artifact is named `adoptions`.

 Make sure that in  your `pom.xml`, you've also got: `org.springframework.ai`:`spring-ai-advisors-vector-store`.

 Some of these things are familiar. `Data JDBC` just brings in Spring Data JDBC, which is just an ORM mapper that allows you to talk to a SQL database. `Web` brings in Spring MVC. `Actuator` brings in Spring Boot's observability stack, underpinned in part by [Micrometer](https://micrometer.io). `Devtools` is a development-time concern, allowing you to do live-reloads as you make changes.
-It'll automatically reload the code each time you do a "Save" operation in Visual Studio Code or Eclipse, and it'll automatically kick in each time you alt-tab away from IntelliJ IDEA. `GraalVM` brings in support for the OpenJDK fork, GraalVM, which provides, among other things, an ahead-of-time compiler (AOT) that produces lightweight, lighting fast binaries.
+It'll automatically reload the code each time you do a "Save" operation in Visual Studio Code or Eclipse, and it'll automatically kick in each time you alt-tab away from IntelliJ IDEA. `GraalVM Native Support` brings in support for the OpenJDK fork, GraalVM, which provides, among other things, an ahead-of-time compiler (AOT) that produces lightweight, lighting fast binaries.

 We said that Spring Data JDBC will make it easy to connect to a SQL database, but which one?
 In our application, we'll be using PostgreSQL, but not just vanilla PostgresSQL!
 We're going to load two very important extensions: `vector` and `postgresml`.
 The `vector` plugin allows PostgresSQL to act as a _vector store_.
 You'll need to turn arbitrary (text, image, audio) data into _embeddings_ before they can be persisted.
 For this, you'll need an embedding model. `PostgresML` provides that capability here.
 These concerns are usually orthaganol—it's just very convenient that PostgreSQL can do both chores.
 A big part of building a Spring AI application is deciding upon which vector store, embedding model, and chat model you will use.